medplum/medplum/packages/docs/docs/careplans/reference-ranges.md

 The `validCodedValueSet`, `normalCodedValueSet`, `abnormalCodedValueSet`, and `criticalCodedValueSet` fields mirror the functionality of `absolute`, `reference`, and `critical` reference ranges, are used to define the interpretation of a qualitative observation.

-Each one of these fields refers to a [`ValueSet`](/docs/api/fhir/resources/valueset) resource, which enumerates the codes assigned to each category of interpretation.
+Each one of these fields refers to a [`ValueSet`](/docs/api/fhir/resources/valueset) resource, which enumerates the codes assigned to each category of interpretation:

-Sure, I can convert those into a table for you:

 | Field Name              | Similar to  | Description                                                                                                                                   |
 | ----------------------- | ----------- | --------------------------------------------------------------------------------------------------------------------------------------------- |